Asperitas image courtesy of Jim Montanus May 4th, 2021 5:28 pm with permission. Visit https://www.facebook.com/MontanusPhotography |

 Courtesy of Jim Montanus May 4th, 2021 5:28 pm with permission.
 Please visit https://www.facebook.com/MontanusPhotography |

-Jim Montanus' image illustrates how the wind shear oriented at a multitude of different angles can create swirls and rotating tubes with all kinds of orientations - far more than the simplified vertical interpretation of basic meteorology.
+Jim Montanus' image also illustrates how the wind shear oriented at a multitude of different angles can create swirls and rotating tubes with all kinds of intriguing orientations - far more than the simplified vertical interpretation of basic meteorology.
 All of those patterns can be explained but not without digging much deeper than we have already.
 Sometimes it is best just to appreciate the beauty and complexity of nature.

 Warmest regards and keep your paddle in the water,